kaviththiranga/ballerina-day-tooling-tutorial/README.md

 For more info on testing Ballerina code, please refer to [the guide](https://ballerina.io/learn/how-to-test-ballerina-code/) available in ballerina.io.

+## API Doc Generation

+* You can use the doc generator tool to generate API Docs for your Projects.
+Ballerina Documentation is part of the Language Syntax itself and Documentation Block Support markdown syntax with some additional tags to refer parameters and attributes.

+* Now let’s generate API Docs for your package.
+Go to your example project root and enter following command `ballerina doc <package_name>`

+* If you need to generate API Docs for the whole project use the following command `ballerina doc`

+* Now go to the target directory in your project and you can find the generate API Docs under api-docs directory

+For more info on documenting Ballerina code, please refer to [the guide](https://ballerina.io/learn/how-to-document-ballerina-code/) available in ballerina.io.

 ## Package Management

 Through Ballerina Central (https://central.ballerina.io) you can share your packages with Ballerina Community and pull packages shared by others.